SOVLOOKUP/payload-tanstack-blank/README.md

 ## Known Issues

 - `@lexical/react` has an ESM circular dependency that bun 1.3.x can't resolve.
 The `postinstall` script patches it automatically.
-- Use `bun --bun dev` to run with bun runtime (avoids Node.js OOM issues).